Rule Breakers and the Grammarians Who Love Them

 Oh, the righteous indignation of the grammarian!
-Whole books have been written fueled by rage at the misplaced apostrophe and the woefully misapplied comma.
-God forbid your spellcheck let a misapplied “theirs” “too” or “it’s” slip through.
+Whole books have been written about bad grammar, fueled by rage at the misplaced apostrophe and the woefully misapplied comma.
+God forbid your spellcheck allows a misapplied “theirs” “too” or “it’s” to slip through.
 And the grammarians are never silent, instead ponderously pontificating on the “worst writing” their eyes have ever had the misfortune to gaze upon.

 “That book was simply awful,” they are known to grouse.

 “Just what was that writer thinking?” they ask in wide-eyed disbelief.

 Of course, they’re right.
 They’re always right.
 They have ancient tomes and voluminous style guides to back them up.
 They are the prim and proper English teacher lurking the corner of your subconscious, waiting to wrap your knuckles for every misspelled word and dangling participle.